 [R] In this course students will focus closely on major debates that have animated the field of Black Studies, addressing a wide range of issues from the slave trade to the present.
 Each week will focus on specific questions such as: What came first, racism or slavery?
 Is African art primitive?
 Did Europe underdevelop Africa?
 Is there Caribbean History or just history in the Caribbean?
 Should Black Studies exist?
 Is there a black American culture?
 Is Affirmative Action necessary?
 Was the Civil Rights Movement a product of government action or grass roots pressure?
 Is the underclass problem a matter of structure or agency?
 The opposing viewpoints around such questions will provide the main focus of the reading assignments, which will average two or three articles per week.
 In the first four weeks, students will learn a methodology for analyzing, contextualizing, and making arguments that they will apply in developing their own positions in the specific controversies that will make up the rest of the course.

 Each section limited to 20 students.
 Fall semester.
-Professor Ferguson and Visiting Professor Drabinski.2017-18: Offered in Fall 2017 and Spring 2018
+Professor Ferguson and Visiting Professor Drabinski.2017-18: Offered in Fall 2017

 (Offered as Music 24 and Black Studies 14 [US].)
 One of two courses that trace the development of jazz from its emergence in early 20th-century New Orleans to its profound impact on American culture.
 Jazz History to 1945 examines its early roots in late 19th-century American popular culture and its role as American popular music in the 1920s, '30s, and '40s.
 Using themes that connect the evolution of jazz practices to social and racial politics in American popular culture, we will look closely at the work of well-known historical figures (Louis Armstrong, Jelly Roll Morton, Duke Ellington, Fletcher Henderson, Billie Holiday, Count Basie, Benny Goodman, and several others) as well as the vibrant communities that nurtured and prompted their innovative musical practices.
 Two class meetings per week.